 Ask a question

-To ask a question, tap the microphone icon at the bottom of the chat screen and ask your question, or tap the keyboard icon to the left of the microphone icon to bring up a keyboard and manually input your question to Google Assistant.
+To ask a question, tap the microphone icon at the bottom of the chat screen and ask your question, or tap the keyboard icon to the right of the microphone icon to bring up a keyboard and manually input your question to Google Assistant.